 Like bearded dragons, leopard geckos may accidentally consume sand used as substrate, so it is advised against in juveniles and is not the best substrate choice for adults.
 While reptile carpet can be used, the best tank flooring is tile, slate, or linoleum.
 These can easily be wiped down, will help insulate heat, and will not absorb humidity.
 Leopard geckos need access to water in a shallow dish and a food bowl to keep insects in place, but the hard tank flooring will help reduce messes from eating and drinking.

 Leopard geckos need a stimulating and enriching environment, which can usually be accomplished by different hides, textures, and climbing sticks.
 They do not usually play with toys like bearded dragons will.
 Most of them will be happy in their enclosure or with some handling, but likely would be stressed by being taken outdoors.

 Leopard geckos are strictly insectivores, so their dietary needs are met exclusively by insects.
+Examples include crickets and mealworms, among others.
 These insects are fed supplements that “gut load” them, making them more nutritious for the gecko.
 Some leopard geckos may require calcium supplementation, which can be achieved through reptile calcium supplements.

 Due to their need for humidity, leopard geckos will often shed without issue.
 During sheds, they usually will require additional humidity and misting, and on some occasions may require bath soaks to help loosen stuck skin.